MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-initvalue-property.md

 ## Remarks

 This attribute is only important if you create the record in a window or by using the AL methods [Clear Method](../methods-auto/system/system-clear-joker-method.md), or [ClearAll Method](../methods-auto/system/system-clearall-method.md).
 For example, this attribute is commonly used in Boolean fields when you want either **true** or **false** to be the default.

+>[!NOTE]
+>For a new field added in the table, values are initialized by default according to the data type or are initialized by the value given in InitValue property for all new records.
+If you want to change the InitValue for existing records, you have to specify it in the code and run an upgrade.
+As, the value you've set in the InitValue property for the new record doesn't set the values for already existing records.

 ## See Also